fhiso/legacy-format/tag-list.md

 #### Context `[NOTE]`

-Every structures that is known to have any substructures is known to admit an arbitrary number of the unanchored `[NOTE]` substructures, except:
+Every structures that is known to have any substructures is known to admit an arbitrary number of the unanchored `[NOTE]` substructures *except*:

 -   `[ADDR]`
 -   `[ADOP]`.`[FAMC]`